Lemon Coconut Cakes with Freekah Flour

 - When the cakes have cooled, make a slash down the centre and spoon in some of the lemon cream.

-- top with a sprinkling of flaked lemon and cardamom chocolate (Seed and Bean) and a little desiccated coconut.
+- Top with a sprinkling of flaked chocolate and a little desiccated coconut.